Why Garage Heating Is Important

 Most common garage heaters are powered by electricity or propane.
 While propane is often cheap, the heaters that use this as a fuel source are generally not as energy efficient as their electric counterparts.
 Additionally, with a propane heater, you must make sure you have adequate ventilation so fumes don’t build up in your garage while the heater is running.

 The most efficient electric garage heaters convert virtually all of the energy they consume into heat, so you can be sure you’re getting the most for your money with one of these units.
 Both propane and electric garage heaters can be mounted in several ways.
-Most commonly, garage heaters are installed hanging from the ceiling or on the wall.
+Most commonly, electric garage heater installation involves hanging it from the ceiling or on the wall.
 This helps to keep the heater out of the way while allowing it to heat the entire space effectively.

 Garage Heating Experts

-While installation of a garage heater isn’t particularly complicated, it is important to make sure it’s done right.
-So when you decide you’d like to invest in one of these units for your garage, call the Greater Andover area heating experts at Air Mechanical.
+While heated garage installation isn’t particularly complicated, it is important to make sure it’s done right.
+So when you decide you’d like to invest in one of these units for your garage, call the heating experts at Air Mechanical.
 We’ll have someone walk you through the selection process and be out as quickly as possible to install your new garage heater properly and efficiently.